lilykriopelle/intermediate-react-react-router/lesson/outline/learning-standards.md

 ### Learning Standard Text

 Since routes are regular React components, they may be rendered anywhere in the app, including in child elements.

+The `useRouteMatch()` hook from the `react-router-dom` package may be used access the `match` object which contains `url` and `path` values.
+The `path` is used to build `<Route>` paths that are relative to the parent route, while the `url` is used to build relative `Link` paths.

+### Tags

+JavaScript, React, React Router

+### Additional Notes / Resources Used

+Example:

 This helps when it's time to code-split your app into multiple bundles because code-splitting a React Router app is the same as code-splitting any other React app.

-The `useRouteMatch()` hook from the `react-router-dom` package may be used access the `match` object which contains `url` and `path` values.
-The `path` lets us build `<Route>` paths that are relative to the parent route, while the `url` lets us build relative links.

 ```js
 import React from "react";